git-pull/tao-of-tmux/manuscript/00-foreword.md

 You do not need a book to use or understand tmux.
 If you want a technical manual, look at the [manpage for tmux](http://man.openbsd.org/OpenBSD-current/man1/tmux.1).
+Manpages, however, are almost never sufficient to truly wrap your brain around abstract concepts, they're their for reference.
+This learning book is the culmination of years of explaining tmux to others online and in person.

-This book breaks down tmux by the way of its objects, from servers down to panes.
+In this book we will break down tmux by the way of its objects, from servers down to panes.
 It also includes a rehash of terminal facilities we use every day to keep us autodidacts up to speed with what is what.
 On top of that, I've included numerous examples of projects, permissively licensed source code and workflows designed for efficiency in the world of the terminal.
-It's the culmination of years of explaining tmux to others online and in person.

 tmux is a tool I find incredibly useful.
 While I don't attach it to my personal identity, it's been part of my daily life for years.
 In addition to the original